MirageNet/Mirage/doc/docs/guides/sync/sync-list.md

 sidebar_position: 3
 ---
 # Sync List
-SyncLists are array based lists similar to C\# [List<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netstandard-2.0) that synchronize their contents from the server to the clients.
+[`SyncList`](/docs/reference/Mirage.Collections/SyncList-1) is an array-based list similar to C\# [List<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netstandard-2.0) that synchronizes its contents from the server to the clients.

 A [SyncList](/docs/reference/Mirage.Collections/SyncList-1) can contain any [supported Mirage type](/docs/guides/data-types).